Why it doesn’t make sense to stop Janssen and AstraZeneca vaccination

-That announcement has once again delayed vaccination, hopefully for a few days.
-As with the AstraZeneca vaccine, the reported cases are very few compared to the number of people vaccinated; just 0.000066% in the case of Vaxzevria (AstraZeneca) and 0.0008% in the case of the Janssen vaccine.
+That ad has returned to delay vaccinationhopefully for a few days.
+As with the AstraZeneca vaccine, reported cases are very few compared to the number of people vaccinated; just 0.000066% in the case of Vaxzevria (AstraZeneca) and 0.0008% in the case of the Janssen vaccine.

-In any package insert for a drug, we will find that any adverse effect below 1 in 10,000 treatments (0.01%) is considered very rare.
+In any drug leaflet we will find that any adverse effect from under 1 in 10,000 treatments (0.01%) it is considered very rare.
 With vaccines we would talk about cases that are not rare but extremely rare.
 So is such caution logical?

-Why are regulatory bodies being so cautious with so few cases of thrombosis and that it also occurs in viral infections, including COVID-19 itself?
+¿Why Regulators Are Being So Cautious with so few cases of thrombosis and that it also occurs in viral infections, including Covid-19 itself?

 Thrombosis associated with decreased platelets: an immune response to viruses and drugs

-Thrombocytopenia or platelet-depleted thrombosis occurs from unknown causes but is associated with multiple infectious diseases of viral origin and drugs.
+Thrombocytopenia or thrombosis with reduced platelets occurs from unknown causes but it is associated with multiple infectious diseases of viral origin and drugs.

 But this symptom also appears in response to drugs.
 Antibiotics such as vancomycin, antidepressants such as mirtazapine, antiallergics such as Rizaben, sulfonamides against infections such as cotrimoxazole or, curiously, treatment with anticoagulants such as heparin can cause thrombocytopenia.
 In fact, the cases of thrombocytopenia associated with the Astrazeneca and Jannsen vaccines have shown similarities to that generated by the heparin treatments.

-It has also been considered an indicator of aggravation in cancer, such as non-Hodgkin’s lymphoma, or in other cancers where chemotherapy seems to generate this symptom.
+It has also been considered a indicator of aggravation in cancer, such as non-Hodgkin’s lymphoma, or in other cancers where chemotherapy seems to cause this symptom.

-The large number of factors that generate thrombocytopenia allows us to conclude that this symptom is not due to a specific factor, but to an abnormal activity of the patient’s own immune system.
+The large number of factors that generate thrombocytopenia allows us to conclude that this symptom is not due to a specific factor, but to a abnormal activity of the immune system of the patient himself.

 Immune system imbalance, cause of thrombocytopenia

-Can two vaccines using two different viruses produce the same type of response in a few people out of millions?
+Is it possible that two vaccines using two different viruses produce the same type of response in a few people out of millions?
 Or is the cause different?
-Well, everything indicates that the cause is in the patient’s own immune system.
+Well everything indicates that the cause is in the immune system itself of the patient.

 Immunothrombocytopenia has been related to Epstein-Barr virus infection, which affects lymphocytes and could be behind the production of antigens against platelets in these patients.

 Antibodies against a glycoprotein on the surface of platelets have been found in people who already have autoimmune diseases such as lupus or multiple sclerosis.
-These autoimmune diseases affect women much more than men, as do vaccine-associated thromboses.
+These autoimmune diseases they affect women much more than men, as well as vaccine-associated thromboses.

 For now, we do not have data on the Sputnik V vaccine, although it is based on the same adenovirus as the Janssen vaccine for the first injection and a different one (Ade5) for the second.

-If the vaccines contained components that directly generated thrombosis, the number of cases would be much higher.
+If the vaccines contained components that directly generate thrombosis, the number of cases would be much higher.
 However, the number of cases is very low.

-Knowing the many different factors that generate this symptom, we can think that thrombocytopenia is produced by an intrinsic predisposition of the immune system in response to the vaccine.
+Knowing the many different factors that generate this symptom, we can think that thrombocytopenia is produced by a Intrinsic predisposition of the immune system in response to the vaccine.
 We can assume that this response would be the same against any other virus or any other vaccine.

 Stop vaccinating, a big mistake

-Thrombocytopenia has been reported worldwide in about 230 vaccinated people.
-In Spain alone, 76 625 people with confirmed COVID-19 have died, possibly more, 2.27% of those infected.
+Around the world they have been informed cases of thrombocytopenia in about 230 vaccinated people.
+In Spain alone, 76,625 people with confirmed Covid-19 have died, possibly more, 2.27% of those infected.
 Of the 10% of hospitalized patients, many will have suffered thrombosis either in the ICU or after discharge.

 I do not think so.